BaileyChessum/teleop_modular/README.md

 ### Input remapping

-`teleop` makes it easy to write new input sources, that are feature-rich with minimal implementation. `teleop` was written with the idea that to share complex input remapping functionality across many input sources, it should be implemented once as part of big `teleop`'s input management scheme.
+`teleop_modular` makes it easy to write new input sources, that are feature-rich with minimal implementation. `teleop_modular` was written with the idea that to share complex input remapping functionality across many input sources, it should be implemented once as part of big `teleop_modular`'s input management scheme.

 To get comprehensive input remapping for a custom input source, all your input source needs to do is export a set of `{std::string, double&}` pairs for axes and `{std::string, bool&}` for buttons.
 This is done in the